BlueBrain/NeuroMorphoVis/info/panels/morphology-panel.md

 In the following sections we will detail all the parameters shown in each section in this panel.

-## Morphology Skeletion Parameters
+## Morphology Skeleton Parameters

 In this section the user can select which components of the morphology skeletion will be reconstructed and generated in the scene.

 ### Soma

-The soma can be _ignored_ , represented symbolically by a _sphere_, or represented by an accurate _three-dimensional profile_ that can approximate its actual shape.
+The soma object can be _ignored_, represented symbolically by a _sphere_, or represented by an accurate _three-dimensional profile_ that can approximate its actual shape.

 <p align="center">
   <img src="images/morphology-panel-soma.png" width=700>